RenoKomarek/swarc-material/arc42/chapter6.md

 # Building Block View

 The Building Block View provides insight into the foundational components that are crucial to the development and functionality of Finstagram.
+In level 1 we show the core functionalities of Finstagram, and delve into more details for "Image Processing" and "Content Management"

 ## Level 1
 ![alt text](images/level1finalnew.png)